-- More information available here: DfC Small Grants guidance and application form
+- For more information, download the DfC Small Grants guidance and application form

 On this page we list some of the recent successful applications.
 The grant winners are asked to provide feedback about how the grant helped their activities.